Start |Forschung|Personen

 TOP 5 Publikationen:

 1. Baudon A, Grelot V, Wang KY, Althammer F, Denis C, Riché-Piotaix P, Ali AS, Yan Y, Castillo Díaz F, Piacentini F, Clauss Creusot E, Hovhannisyan V, Schubert T, Kleinwaechter AC, Eisemann EM, Muhammad JA, Helen J, Lakomy T, Krabichler Q, Breton R, Andry V, Carrillo-de Sauvage MA, Demais V, Cès A, Franke F, Schommer F, Kremer M, Di Benedetto B, Goumon Y, Schaaf CP, Grinevich V, Rouach N, Darbon P, Neumann ID, Adamantidis A, Busnelli M, Benhaim L, Krijgsveld J, Pfrieger FW, Charlet A. Stress induces oxytocin-Gαi-dependent remodeling of astrocytes to shape neuronal response in the amygdala.Nat Commun.
-2025 Dec 29.
-[Epub ahead of print].
+2026 17(1):1364.
+Epub 2025 Dec 29.

 2. Iwasaki M, Lefevre A, Althammer F, Clauss Creusot E, Łąpieś O, Petitjean H, Hilfiger L, Kerspern D, Melchior M, Küppers S, Krabichler Q, Patwell R, Kania A, Gruber T, Kirchner MK, Wimmer M, Fröhlich H, Dötsch L, Schimmer J, Herpertz SC, Ditzen B, Schaaf CP, Schönig K, Bartsch D, Gugula A, Trenk A, Blasiak A, Stern JE, Darbon P, Grinevich V, Charlet A. An analgesic pathway from parvocellular oxytocin neurons to the periaqueductal gray in rats.Nat Commun.
 2023 14(1):1066.